 Chronic Knee Pain can be very debilitating, and the longer it is left untreated, the worse it will become.
 If you think that you are suffering from Chronic Knee Pain you should speak to your therapist who will be able to prescribe exercises to help.

 Common knee injuries

-Common knee injuries include sprains and strains, generalized knee pain, ligament damage, and structural changes.
-All of these knee injuries can be managed and treated by your physiotherapist.
+Common knee injuries include sprains and strains, generalised knee pain, ligament damage, and structural changes.
+All of these knee injuries can be managed and treated by your Physiotherapist.
 Significant ligament damage and some structural damage to the knee may require surgical intervention.
-Your practitioner will be able to assess wether it can be treated in the clinic or in need to be referred for further investigations.
-If you undergo surgery, knee rehabilitation with your therapist will be able to return you to pre knee injury movement and function.
+Your practitioner will be able to assess if it can be treated in the clinic or is in need to be referred for further investigations.
+If you undergo surgery, knee rehabilitation with your therapist will be able to return you to pre-knee injury movement and function.

 There are many different types of knee injuries, there are 4 major knee ligaments that can be damaged and result in a knee injury.
 These knee ligaments include:

 • Anterior Cruciate ligament (ACL)

 There are many other structures that can be damaged in your knee that result in knee pain such as meniscal injuries, bursitis, cartilage issues or fractures or dislocations.

 All of these knee problems can be accurately assessed and diagnosed by your physiotherapist, if not will be referred for further investigation such as scanning.